 As part of its commitment to protect the public, it works to improve access to psychotherapy, to support and disseminate research, to improve standards and to respond effectively to complaints against its members.

 UKCP standards cover the range of different psychotherapies.
 Registration is obtained by training or accrediting with one of its member organisations, or by holding a European Certificate in Psychotherapy.
 Accredited by the Professional Standards Authority.

 The Accredited Register Scheme was set up in 2013 by the Department of Health (DoH) as a way to recognise organisations that hold voluntary registers which meet certain standards.
 These standards are set by the Professional Standards Authority (PSA).

 This therapist has indicated that they belong to an Accredited Register.

 Areas of counselling I deal with

-My fees are £60 per 50 minute session or assessment in evenings and £50 during the day.
-Couples are £80 per 50 minute session.
+My fees are £60 per 50 minute session or assessment.
+Couples are charged £80 per 50 minute session.
 Please enquire if you have special circumstances.

 I ACCEPT AVIVA INSURED CLIENTS